 Scholarships and awards

-Every year, the Foundation supports dozens of students from across Quebec by offering over $250,000 in scholarships and awards.
+Every year, the Foundation supports almost 190 students from across Quebec by offering over $310,000 in scholarships and awards.
 Thanks to its various scholarship programs, the Foundation helps underprivileged youth achieve success, encourages social involvement and highlights the excellence of future CPAs.

 See the eligibility conditions for the Foundation’s various scholarship programs and find the scholarship that will boost your academic career.

-Students who are registered in one of the thirteen universities offering the undergraduate accounting program recognized by the Ordre des comptables professionnels agréés du Québec (the Order), AND have completed at least 30 university credits from the recognized program while maintaining a minimum grade point average of 2.8/4.3
+This scholarship program is intended for students who are registered in one of the 13 universities offering the bachelor’s degree program recognized by the Ordre des comptables professionnels agréés du Québec, AND who have completed at least 30 university credits in this program* while maintaining a grade point average of 2.8/4.3 or higher.

 This scholarship program is intended for students who need financial aid to help them cover all costs involved in continuing their studies toward the CPA designation.